-The National Scheme's commitment to eliminating racism from the healthcare system and ensuring patient safety is the norm for Aboriginal and Torres Strait Islander Peoples and is detailed in the National Scheme's Aboriginal and Torres Strait Islander Health and Cultural Safety Strategy 2020-2025 (the Strategy).
+The National Scheme's commitment to eliminating racism from the healthcare system and ensuring patient safety is the norm for Aboriginal and Torres Strait Islander Peoples is detailed in the National Scheme's Aboriginal and Torres Strait Islander Health and Cultural Safety Strategy 2020-2025 (the Strategy) and enshrined in the guiding principles and objectives of the National Law.

-It is expected that members understand and support the actions within the Strategy and demonstrate culturally safe practise at all times during their appointment.
-Members must attend cultural safety training delivered by Ahpra in line with the commitment in the Strategy to train all staff, Board and committee members.
+It is essential that members understand and uphold the Strategy and National Law by demonstrating culturally safe and anti-racist practise at all times during their appointment.
+Members must attend cultural safety training delivered by Ahpra in line with the commitment in the Strategy to train all staff, Board and committee members including adhering to any associated policies and procedures.